About the Project

 The History

 The Women and Masks Project emerged from a year-long, virtual conference held in 2021-22: Women and Masks: A Transdisciplinary Arts-Research Conference.
-The conference brought together many fields and many modes of inquiry, interpretation and explanation, and conveyance of knowledge.
-When Amato proposed the conference to her department and college at Boston University and colleagues in the field, it was the end of the first year of the pandemic and masks were on people’s mind.
-The idea for the conference preceded COVID, sparked by Amato’s ongoing research interest in the masks, puppets, and material performance, as well as women’s diverse experiences.
-With funding from the Boston University Center for the Humanities and support from the Boston University College of Fine Arts and the Schools of Visual Arts and Theatre, and the Boston University Arts Initiative the proposal was realized.
-Supported by collaborator, mask maker and performer Alexandra Simpson; author, costumer, and professor Deborah Bell; Education Outreach Coordinator of the African Studies Center Elsa Weihe; artist and educator Paula Mans; and many others, the conference took shape.
-Taking on on various roles in developing the website, scheduling and hosting four weekends of programming, and creating mailings to promote the participants, the team was supported by undergraduate interns Emely Torrres Selmo and Tengyao Zheng.
+The idea was to create a transdisciplinary inquiry into the mask with multiple fields and modes of participation.
+When Felice Amato proposed the conference to her department and college at Boston University and colleagues in the field, it was the end of the first year of the pandemic and masks were on people’s mind.
+The idea for the conference, however, preceded COVID.
+It was sparked by Amato’s ongoing research interest in the masks, puppets, and material performance, as well as women’s diverse experiences.
+With support from the Boston University Center for the Humanities, the College of Fine Arts and the Schools of Visual Arts and Theatre, and the Boston University Arts Initiative, the concept was realized.
+Supported by collaborator, mask maker and performer Alexandra Simpson; author, costumer, and Professor Deborah Bell; Education Outreach Coordinator of the African Studies Center Elsa Weihe; artist and educator Paula Mans; and many others, the conference took shape.
+Taking on various roles in developing the website, scheduling and hosting four weekends of programming, and creating mailings to promote the participants, the team was supported by undergraduate interns Emely Torrres Selmo and Tengyao Zheng.
 The conference, which was also endorsed by UNIMA-USA, hosted presentations, talks, panels and performances by more than 70 participants from more than 30 countries.
 More than 350 people attended one or more events and more than 500 signed up to receive the mailings that helped make the participants’ work visible.
 Inspired by the impact of the conference, Amato decided to transition the website to an ongoing conversation about women and masks that could endure and build upon the conference framework.
-In 2023, undergraduate arts researcher Anna Paradise created an archive of the conference and redesigned the website; Resources developed to support the conference now continue to be available and more will be added.
-The Women and Masks project will continue the conversation and investigations which were initiated and establish an enduring platform for arts-based research.
+In 2023, BU undergraduate arts researcher Anna Paradise created an archive of the conference and redesigned the website.
+Resources developed to support the conference now continue to be available and more will be added.
+The Women and Masks Project will continue the conversation and investigations which were initiated, establishing an enduring platform for arts-based research.